aquasecurity/aqua-helm/README.md

 # Helm chart for installing Aqua Security server components

+## Downloading the charts

+Because the Aqua server components are private, this chart is not available in the Helm package repository, but you can simply clone this repository and install from the chart files herein.

 ## Prerequisites

+### Helm

+You will need [Helm](https://helm.sh/) installed (both the Helm client locally and the Tiller server component on your Kubernetes cluster).

+### Secrets

 The Aqua server components are private, and you will need to set up an imagePullSecret as follows.